Why visit the Galapagos islands?

 Today, visitors to the Galapagos Islands can observe the very same species up-close on a wildlife safari like no other: Galapagos giant tortoises, land and marine iguanas, blue-footed, red-footed and masked boobies, Galapagos albatrosses, flamingos, frigate birds, flightless cormorants, and Galapagos penguins.
 Under the surface, snorkelers and divers may encounter sea lions, sea turtles, Galapagos, hammerhead and whale sharks, and a myriad of colourful tropical fish.

 Where are they?

-The Galapagos Islands straddle the Equator some 1,000 kilometers (600 miles) off the coast of the South-American country Ecuador.
+The Galapagos Islands straddle the equator some 1,000 km (600 miles) off the coast of the South-American country Ecuador.

 Getting to the Galapagos Islands

 Several international carriers operate flights to Ecuador from destinations around the world.
 From mainland Ecuador, it’s either a three and a half hour journey from Quito airport or a two-hour flight from Guayaquil.
 Flights land at one of two airports in the islands – Baltra and San Cristobal.
 Baltra is the busiest and most popular airport to fly to, as it’s close to Santa Cruz Island, where the biggest town in the islands, Puerto Ayora, is located.
 Puerto Ayora is considered to be the best hub from which to explore the islands.
 However, if your cruise starts from San Cristobal island – and many do – it is advisable to fly straight there rather than to Baltra.